Canadian Premier League: Players

 The league also has several other rules to give Canadian players more opportunities.
 This includes a minimum of six Canadian starters per game and a limit of seven foreign nationals per team.
 Additionally, three of the domestic players must be under the age of 21 and play at least 2,000 combined minutes per season.
-Rosters are limited to a size of 23 players.
+Rosters are limited to a size of 23 players, although up to 9 players can be signed to a team's developmental roster.
 Given the limit, most teams opt to carry only two goalkeepers, however, teams may sign an emergency goalkeeper, who does not count to the roster limit, when necessary.

 The CPL and U Sports hold an annual draft for university players.
 Drafted student-athletes are able to play for CPL teams in the spring and summer, and return to their university team by August 15, thereby preserving their eligibility.
 The first CPL–U Sports Draft took place in Vancouver on November 12, 2018, after the conclusion of the U Sports men's soccer championship.

 The Professional Footballers Association of Canada (PFA Canada) is the union representing CPL players.
 Following a members vote, PFA Canada was formally recognized by the league on December 20, 2022.

 Stadiums

 The Canadian Premier League has used a mix of existing, built for purpose, and upgraded stadiums, many of which are shared with other teams.
-IG Field (Valour FC), TD Place Stadium (Atlético Ottawa), and Tim Hortons Field (Forge FC) were existing Canadian Football League stadiums, and have the largest capacities in the CPL.
-York Lions Stadium (York United FC) and Westhills Stadium (Pacific FC) are both pre-existing stadiums that were upgraded in capacity before the 2019 season.
+Princess Auto Stadium (Valour FC), TD Place Stadium (Atlético Ottawa), and Hamilton Stadium (Forge FC) were existing Canadian Football League stadiums, and have the largest capacities in the CPL.
+York Lions Stadium (York United FC) and Starlight Stadium (Pacific FC) are both pre-existing stadiums that were upgraded in capacity before the 2019 season.
 ATCO Field (Cavalry FC) and Wanderers Grounds (HFX Wanderers FC) were new stadiums in 2019, built at pre-existing venues.

 Broadcast rights

-On February 20, 2019, it was announced that Mediapro had acquired the broadcast rights to the league.
+On February 20, 2019, it was announced that Mediapro had acquired the broadcast rights to the league as part of a ten year agreement.
 A streaming service established in 2019, OneSoccer, carries all of the league's matches, including the Canadian Championship.
 Twenty games throughout the inaugural season were also available through CBC Sports, ten of which were on broadcast television, and all 20 on CBC Gem and the CBC website.

 CBC extended the deal with two games every Saturday during the league's second season, while CHCH also picked-up the rights for one game every Sunday.
 In August 2020, Fox Sports became the CPL's first American broadcast partner.
 The season was also aired by StarTimes in Sub-Saharan Africa, 1Sports in the Indian subcontinent, and Premier Football in the Philippines.
 The group stage and Final were broadcast in Latin America by DirecTV Go and Tigo Sports.
 From 2022, BT Sport started showing live coverage of the league across Ireland and the United Kingdom.